MisterAare/MisterAare/README.md

 ### Hi there 👋

-I'm Adegboyega Aare, a data scientist with a keen interest in building machine learning algorithms, tracking and deploying models, statistical analysis, relational databases and non-relational databases, and data visualization.
+I'm Boyega Aare, a data scientist interested in building machine learning algorithms, tracking and deploying models, statistical analysis, relational and non-relational databases, and data visualization.
 I also create content on data science and analysis for beginners and professionals.

 I enjoy working with the following;